oscar-martin/hbase-docker/README.md

     $ docker-compose logs

-To see the individual log files without using `docker`, look into the data volume dir eg $PWD/data/logs if invoked as above.
+To see the individual log files without using `docker`, look into the directory `$PWD/logs`.

 Connect to the HBASE shell